hhannine/superpaper/README.md

 - Tray applet for slideshow control
 - Hotkey support for easy slideshow control (Only Linux and Windows)

-Span single image and set multiple image modes should work on most multi monitors arrangements.
+Span single image and set multiple image modes should work on most multi monitor arrangements.

 *For PPI and bezel corrections only a single _horizontal row of monitors_ is supported at this time.
 Monitors can be in portrait.
 For PPI correction Superpaper assumes that your displays' physical center points are on a horizontal line, if they are not you can adjust the wallpaper using the manual offset.

-In the above banner shot you can see the PPI and bezel corrections in action.
+In the above banner photo you can see the PPI and bezel corrections in action.
+The left one is a 27" 4K display, and the right one is a 25" 1440p display.

 ## Installation